MicrosoftDocs/visualstudio-docs/docs/ide/reference/toolbox-components-tab.md

 **ImageList**

-Creates a <xref:System.Windows.Forms.ImageList> component instance that provides methods to manage a collection of `System.Drawing.Image` objects.
+Creates a <xref:System.Windows.Forms.ImageList> component instance that provides methods to manage a collection of <xref:System.Drawing.Image> objects.
 For more information, see [ImageList component](/dotnet/framework/winforms/controls/imagelist-component-windows-forms).

 **MessageQueue**